comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 1. Older people want to be safe.

-2. Families of older people want to know, on a daily basis, that their older family member was safe.
+2. Families of older people want to know, on a daily basis, that their older family member is safe.

 3. Older people want to be able to initiate a call for help and cancel any call for help.